Parking: Performance parking

 "Performance parking" or variable-rate parking is based on Shoup's ideas.
 Electronic parking meters are used so that parking spaces in desirable locations and at desirable times are more expensive than less desirable locations.
-Other variations include rising rates based on duration of parking.
+Other variations include rising rates based on the duration of parking.
 More modern ideas use sensors and networked parking meters that "bid up" (or down) the price of parking automatically with the goal of keeping 85–90% of the spaces in use at any given time to ensure perpetual parking availability.
 These ideas have been implemented in Redwood City, California and are being implemented in San Francisco and Los Angeles.

 One empirical study supports performance-based pricing by analyzing the block-level price elasticity of parking demand in the SFpark context.
 The study suggests that block-level elasticities vary so widely that urban planners and economists cannot accurately predict the response in parking demand to a given change in price.
 The public policy implication is that planners should utilize observed occupancy rates in order to adjust prices so that target occupancy rates are achieved.
 Effective implementation will require further experimentation with and assessment of the tâtonnement process.

 Geography

 The management of parking as a land use is an aspect of urban planning.

-Municipal parking regulation introduced controls for parking on public land, often funded through parking meters.
+Municipal parking regulations introduced controls for parking on public land, often funded through parking meters.
 However, with the growth of car use, the supply of on-street parking became insufficient to meet demand.
 City centre merchants called on municipalities to subsidise car parking in the city centre to facilitate competition against new forms of car-centric commercial development.

 Parking is a heavy land use.
 The total land area of parking in the US is at least the size of Massachusetts.

 Off-street parking can be a temporary usage for a land owner to extract value from a vacant lot.

 Parking restrictions

 A parking space reserved for milk trucks at a Montebello cheese production facility.
 The French wording says "Camion à lait", which means "Milk truck").

 During the winter of 2005 in Boston, the practice of some people saving convenient roadway for themselves became controversial.
-At that time, many Boston districts had an informal convention that if a person shoveled the snow out of a roadspace, that person could claim ownership of that space with a marker.
-However, city government defied that custom and cleared markers out of spaces.
+At that time, many Boston districts had an informal convention that if a person shoveled the snow out of a road space, that person could claim ownership of that space with a marker.
+However, the city government defied that custom and cleared markers out of spaces.